Written by Tanya Zhang

 Make sure you lay your shirt out nice and flat.
 Don't do it over your bed, couch, or any other uneven surface.
 Smooth out any wrinkles and make sure your dress shirts are even on all sides, even the side of the shirt.

-Before you fold and pack your dress shirt, make sure it won't get creases on the way.
+Before you fold and pack your shirt, make sure it won't get creases on the way.
 The best way to do this is to button it up.
 Don't skimp and just do a few buttons.
 Button it all the way up from top to bottom to get the best fold for travel.

-2. Fold the dress shirt sleeves in lengthwise
+2. Fold the shirt sleeves in lengthwise

-Your dress shirt is all prepped, and now it's time to start folding.
+Your button up shirt is all prepped, and now it's time to start folding.
 Begin with the arms of your shirt.
 Start with the left sleeve, then right, and be careful to keep it nice and straight.
 You want to fold it right along the crease where the shoulder is and follow the shirt lengthwise.

-Fold the sleeve of your dress shirt diagonally, then fold it in half again.
+Fold the sleeve of your shirt diagonally, then fold it in half again.
 By this point, the sleeve cuff should still be diagonal, and lined up with the shirt's collar of the shirt.

 Then, simply repeat the process with the other sleeve of the shirt.
-It may seem tedious, but it’ll keep your dress shirts in good shape while you travel.
+It may seem tedious, but it’ll keep your shirts in good shape while you travel.

 Another way to take care of folding the sleeves is to start with the buttons of your shirt facing downward (toward your folding surface).
-The process is very similar to the first method, but you’ll fold each sleeve diagonally across the breadth of your dress shirts.
+The process is very similar to the first method, but you’ll fold each sleeve diagonally across the breadth of your shirts.

 Lay one sleeve diagonally across the other, taking care to ensure they’re straight and wrinkle free.
 Then, make sure the creases in the sleeves are ‘tight’ and begin close to the collar.